Symerizer/fse-rentable-aircrafts/README.md

 If you actually want to install it in dev mode, here's how to do it:

+You need to download the [latest release first](https://github.com/Symerizer/fse-rentable-aircrafts/releases/latest) and extract it anywhere on your computer.

+Then, follow this image from Chrome Developers page:

 ![Image from Imgur](https://i.imgur.com/HFykjCV.png)

 If you're not comfortable with doing that, I suggest you wait for the official store release.